A teacher and student discussing graphs and a data table on a sheet of paper

 Featured Opportunity

 This survey is for persons interested in serving on panels to review proposals submitted to the National Science Foundation’s Division of Undergraduate Education Improving Undergraduate STEM Education (IUSE) program.
-This survey will be used to identify panelists for meetings in September 2022 and February/March 2023.
+This survey will be used to identify panelists for meetings in September/October 2023 and February/March 2024.

 Showcase Your Work